Actifio/WindowsMaskingScriptSupport/readme.md

 This ensures the script only runs after all parts of the prep-mount are complete including mounting of logs and starting of prepmounted Database.

+### Manual test of bat file

+You can run the bat file with a parameter of 'test' to do a manual set of masking.